agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 > Flash Update - Terminology

 When you have your BLAST results, you will see *Other Reports* -> *Distance Tree of Results*.
 As shown in the demo video, using a mid-point root can make visualization easier.
 Please examine this tree and following the demonstration, use the tree and the taxonomy report to guide selection of 30-40 sequences in your BLAST report for further analysis.
 Your selection criteria are to sample a diverse range of P450 subfamilies and a diverse range of organisms in your P450’s family and subfamilies, plus hopefully a few sequences from an outgroup P450 family. **If possible, include representative P450s from fish, reptiles, and mammals from at least two subfamilies.
 Avoid invertebrates.**

+> If you are not finding a diversity of organisms as outlined above, you may need to repeat your BLAST with 2500 targets

 **Question #1.
 What P450 family is your gene from?
 Which subfamilies are represented in your sequences.
 Do you have an outgroup and if so, what is it?**